PierreIsCoding/sdiy/Swoop/README.md

 * Two gate outputs.
   * At momentary mode you get: A direct gate and inversed gate
   * At toggle mode you get: A clock divider output and its inverse.
 * Use it as a wave shaper.
-For this you just insert your signal in to the clock input (CLK IN).
-For this:
+For this you just insert your (audio) signal to the clock input (CLK IN).
+Then:
   *  The clock input (CLK IN) is normalized to the left signal input (SIG IN A).
   *  The inverse of the left signal input is normalized with the right signal input (SIG IN B).
 * Use the COMP potentiometer and COMP IN cv to change the waveshape (PWM-like).